 - File Suspicious Transaction Reports (“STR”) with the Suspicious Transaction Reporting Office (“STRO”) and the Anti-Money Laundering / Countering the Financing of Terrorism Division (“ACD”) where there is suspicion of ML/TF.

-- File Cash Transaction Reports (“CTR”) with STRO and ACD for cash transactions exceeding S$20,000.
+- File Cash Transaction Reports (“CTR”) with STRO for cash transactions exceeding S$20,000.

 - Keep records of the following documents/information for a period of 5 years or such other prescribed period: